 NOTE: Judges should look carefully at this usage to make sure the additional phrase or clause following the object of the preposition is functioning as a modifier of that object.

-Only for middle, junior, or senior divisions XI - 48 LinguiSHTIK Judges Manual - 2022-23 Edition Only for junior or senior divisions Only for senior division
+^{}Only for middle, junior, or senior divisions XI - 49 LinguiSHTIK Judges Manual - 2023-24 Edition

 6. ADJECTIVE PHRASE - A prepositional phrase that is used as an adjective.